 The catchment experiences a typical Mediterranean climate of hot dry summers and cool wet winters.
 Average rainfall for the southern portion is 800mm/yr decreasing to less than 600mm/yr in the northern regions (Bureau of Meteorology, 1998).
-Rainfall in 2010 was significantly below the average annual rainfall for the region with a total of 333.1mm between January and December received at Wannamal (Station 009040) and 394.2mm received at Bindoon (Station 009112).
-This is considerably less than rainfall received in 2009.
-Total rainfall for 2009 was 509.9mm recorded at Wannamal and 717mm recorded at Bindoon (Figure 3).
-Although 2009 was viewed as a 'good' season due to the extended months of rainfall, the total annual rainfall was still below the average.
+Rainfall in 22011 was significantly belowbelow the average annual rainfall for the region with a total of 450333.1mm received between January and December at Wannamal (Station 009040) and 394.2mm539 received at Bindoon (Station 009112) (Figure 3).
+This is significantly less than the rainfall received in 2011, which was slightly above the annual average.
+July and October were particularly dry months which have affected the water quality results, as they correspond with the sampling events. 'good' season due to the extended months of rainfall, the total annual rainfall was still below the average.

-Figure 3: Total monthly rainfall within the Brockman River catchment recorded at Bindoon Station(009112), and Wannamal Station 009040 in 2009 and 2010 (Bureau of Meteorology, 2010).
+Figure 3: Total monthly rainfall within the Brockman River catchment recorded at Bindoon Station (009112), and Wannamal Station (009040) in 20109 and 20120 (Bureau of Meteorology, 20130).

 Most water courses in the catchment flow during the winter months and have reduced or no flow during the summer months.
-Weather patterns typically have strong easterly to north-easterly winds in the morning and south-westerly in the Brockman River Catchment Water Quality Monitoring Snapshot August & October 2010 afternoon during summer with thunderstorms and lightning common.
+Weather patterns typically have strong easterly to north-easterly winds in the morning and south-westerly in the afternoon during summer with thunderstorms and lightning common.
 During winter the winds come from the northwest to southwest (WRC, 2003).